mapbender/mapbender/docs/CONTRIBUTING.md

 ## Build a package example

-You can build and distribute an articat to `dist/test-distribution.1.0.1.tar.gz` by running:
+You can build and distribute an artifact to `dist/test-distribution.1.0.1.tar.gz` by running:

 ```bash
 bin/composer build zip test-distribution 1.0.1